sahsagar-google/oracle-toolkit/docs/user-guide.md

 - Oracle 21c
 - Oracle 23ai (currently [Free Edition](#oracle-database-free-edition-specific-details-and-changes))

-The toolkit does not include any Oracle software.
+The oracle-toolkit does not include any Oracle software.
 You must obtain the appropriate licenses and download the Oracle software on your own.
 This guide provides information about where to obtain Oracle software solely for your convenience.

-After downloading the Oracle software, you stage the software in a Cloud Storage bucket where the toolkit can access it.
+After downloading the Oracle software, you stage the software in a Cloud Storage bucket where the oracle-toolkit can access it.

 ### Software Stack

-The toolkit customizes the software stack for Oracle Database workloads.
+The oracle-toolkit customizes the software stack for Oracle Database workloads.
 Any out of a number of Oracle Database software releases can be installed.
 In addition, the configuration of the software stack includes: